-Audit/Risk Committee.
-The Audit/Risk Committee oversees and monitors the integrity of the Company's financial reporting process and systems of internal control regarding finance, accounting and regulatory compliance.
-The Audit/Risk Committee retains, oversees and monitors the independence and performance of the Company's independent registered public accounting firm.
-The Audit/Risk Committee also oversees and monitors the independence and performance of the internal audit department and acts as an avenue of communication between the independent registered public accounting firm, management, the internal audit department and the Board of Directors.
-The Audit/Risk Committee meets with the external auditors to review quarterly and annual SEC filings, the results of the annual audit and other related matters.
-As noted below, the Audit/Risk Committee has also accepted responsibility for oversight of the Company's risk management function.
+Audit Committee.
+The Audit Committee oversees and monitors the integrity of the Company's financial reporting process and systems of internal control regarding finance, accounting and regulatory compliance.
+The Audit Committee retains, oversees and monitors the independence and performance of the Company's independent registered public accounting firm.
+The Audit Committee also oversees and monitors the independence and performance of the internal audit department and acts as an avenue of communication between the independent registered public accounting firm, management, the internal audit department and the Board of Directors.
+The Audit Committee meets with the external auditors to review quarterly and annual SEC filings, the results of the annual audit and other related matters.

-Our Board of Directors has determined that Mr. Bennett and Ms. Yocum each qualify as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. The Audit/Risk Committee has chosen Ms. Yocum to serve as the "financial expert" on behalf of the Company until her retirement in May 2022, after which Mr. Bennett will serve as the "financial expert".
-The Audit/Risk Committee met seven times during 2021.
+Our Board of Directors has determined that Mr. Bennett qualifies as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K. The Audit Committee has chosen Mr. Bennett to serve as the "financial expert" on behalf of the Company.
+The Audit Committee met nine times during 2022.